-Drilling will enable Lake to convert Inferred Resources to Measured and Indicated (M&I) Resources, to allow a production expansion study to be conducted.
+New infill drilling is designed to assist the conversion of resources to a higher category with increased data.
+Drilling will enable Lake to convert Inferred Resources to Measured and Indicated (M&I) Resources, to allow for a production expansion study targeting 50,000 tonnes per annum (tpa) lithium carbonate.